 By the way, if you have ever wondered about the difference between coriander and cilantro, they are the same thing.
 Coriander is derived from the Greek koriadnon, while cilantro is the Spanish version of the word!

 When it comes to preparing saltah, you can choose to make the process either very simple or very intricate.

 Here, the key differences in approaches lie in the accompaniments you make for this savory stew.
 As you’ll see in our recipe later on, making fresh condiments like hilbah and zhug from scratch add a few extra (though very non-cumbersome) steps, but it’s an adjustment that is well worth it.

 For the saltah stew itself, there’s very little to it.
 Most traditionally, saltah is cooked with some form of meat.
 The base for the stew is made from a broth of browned meat called maraq, which will then cook the remaining sahowqa ingredients in the dish like tomatoes, onions, garlic and more.
 In our recipe, however, you’ll noticed that we bypassed the meat altogether.

-Meat or no meat, you’ll start by taking a thick bottomed pot or Dutch oven (on Amazon) over medium-heat to cook aromatic ingredients like onions, garlic and chili peppers.
+Meat or no meat, you’ll start by taking a thick bottomed pot or Dutch oven over medium-heat to cook aromatic ingredients like onions, garlic and chili peppers.
 Once you have this tasty base, you’ll add in your broth and more “intensive” ingredients like potatoes and tomatoes that require more time to cook through.